How to serve documentation for agents

 curl -H "Accept: text/markdown" https://vercel.com/docs

-This guide assumes that your content is authored using markdown in a Next.js app, but can be adapted to your content authoring strategy and framework by converting your content to markdown as it is requested.
+This guide assumes that your content is authored using markdown in a Next.js app, but can be adapted to your content authoring strategy and framework by converting your content to markdown on-the-fly.

 First, create a Route Handler that returns markdown responses when it is requested: